Projects workflow: How will IGC studies be carried out?

 Figure 3 indicates the performance of a notional design relative to the UNDP SDGs.
 The assessments of performance against any SDG can be achieved by the expert judgments of the project team, or by model-based assessments.
 Either approach is appropriate and enables project teams to compare alternate scenarios, and teams to compare their projects' performance with that of other IGC teams.
 Again, more details to be found on the Requirements for Projects page.

-We are not specifying HOW teams should carry out their studies.
+We do not specify HOW teams should carry out their studies.

 We do expect that the typical workflow will be similar to that below, based on Steinitz (2012).